Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Attempted the Where Art Thou challenge on FreeCodeCamp.
 Struggled a little bit today to make sense of what the problem was asking, I managed to hit two of the objectives to pass but couldnt quite figure out why the other objectives wouldnt pass too.

 **Thoughts**: Instead of using the higher order functions maybe use a for loop?
 The problem may be that it can map through the objects in the array but not the source key value pairs.

+### Day 18: January 20th, Friday

+**Todays progress**: Completed the Wherefore Art Thou and Search and Replace challenge on FreeCodeCamp.
+After writing down the problem to Wherefore Art Thou and breaking it down I was able to approach the problem better and generate a solution.

+**Thoughts**: It was a challenge to wrap my head around the first problem but once I got past that barrier I felt a lot more confident.
+I have looked at some other peoples code and how they have tackled the problem which has been great for future reference.